blabla1337/skf-flask/skf/markdown/knowledge_base/152-knowledge_base--Access_control_pattern--.md

 5. Cross-Site Request Forgery (CSRF for authenticated forms)
 6. Brute force attack counter-measures

-First, your users table in your database should contain some extra tables and rows for handeling the privilege based authentication system, als wel as implementing a system for user lock-out when your logging system detects a possible attacker.
+First, your users table in your database should contain some extra tables and rows for handling the privilege based authentication system, as well as implementing a system for user lock-out when your logging system detects a possible attacker.

-Seccond, we want to build a logging system which also keeps track of possible attackers and locks-out users when they are actively attacking your system.
+Second, we want to build a logging system which also keeps track of possible attackers and locks-out users when they are actively attacking your system.

 Third, we build a login system with strong password encryption, PDO prepared statements and set security flags for the sessions in order to protect them against XSS and enforce them to be transmitted over only encrypted data lines.

-Fourth, we want to protect your login form against bruteforce attacks.
+Fourth, we want to protect your login form against brute-force attacks.

 And last, now that all the protection layers are in place we want to secure al our data transactions by means of CSRF tokens.